btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 * Add label filter for on chain wallet transaction
 * Add lightning payment info

 We're noticing an uptrend in people building on top of BTCPay Server.
-If you're building something with our Greenfield API, we're always looking to get more feedback on how to improve it.
+If you're building something with our Greenfield API, we're always looking to get more feedback on how to improve it and we love to see what you've made!

 ## Thank you 💚